NI Open highlights: Two-way tie at the top

 Action from the third round of the Northern Ireland Open with Scott Henry and Victor Perez sharing top spot at Galgorm Castle.

-Scotland's Henry fired a brilliant seven-under par 64 to set the pace on 16-under-par but Frenchman Perez joined him late on after signing for a 65.
+Scotland's Henry fired a brilliant seven-under-par 64 to set the pace on 16 under but Frenchman Perez joined him late on after signing for a 65.

 Denmark's Mark Flindt Haastrup and Stuart Manley of Wales are a shot further back in a tie for third place.